bobcozzi/rpgiv2free/README.md

    - Position the cursor on the fixed-format statement you want to convert.
    - Alternatively, you can select multiple lines of code or multiple statements to convert them at once.
 (The position of the cursor or selection on the line does not matter).
    - Right-click on the selected code or statement to bring up the context menu.
-   - Select “Convert RPG IV to Free Format” from the context menu.
+   - *Select* “**Convert RPG IV to Free Format**” from the context menu.
    - The tool converts all selected statements to free format.

 3. **Multi-Line Statements**:
-   - For multi-line statements (like D Specs), or enhanced calc spec opcodes that use the extended Factor 2, position the cursor on any line that makes up the statement.
-The extension automatically converts the entire statement.
+   - For multi-line statements, position the cursor on any line that makes up the statement.
+The extension automatically converts the full statement.

 ## Known Issues

 - **Calc Specs (C Specs)**:
   Currently under development.
 Some opcodes are translated fine while others are sketchy.
+Conditioning Indicators logic is not support currently.

 - **H Specs**:
   - Header specs are converted to one large CTL-OPT line.
-This is a work in progress and will be improved in future releases.
+This is a work in progress and will be enhanced in a future release.
-  - It is a future objective to include a "switch" setting to convert each H spec line independently or allow it to work like it does now.
+  - It is a future objective to include a Setting to convert each H spec line independently or allow it to work like it does now.
 - **D Specs**:
-  - The conversion of D specs is mostly complete, but some edge cases may not be handled perfectly.
-For example, if a data structure is followed by a stand alone field with a long name it does not properly position the converted data structure's END-DS statement.
+  - The conversion of D specs is mostly complete, but some edge cases are not handled perfectly.
+For example, if a data structure is followed by another D spec for a *long name* variable, it may not correctly convert the code.

 ## Roadmap

-- **Implemented Calc Specs (C Specs)**:
+- **Implementation of Calc Specs**:
-  We are working on refining the handling of Calc Specs and expect it to be fully supported in the next release.
+  We are working on refining the handling of Calc Specs and expect better support with each release.

-- **Improved User Feedback for Conversions**:
-  We plan to enhance the user experience by providing more informative feedback about what is being converted and any issues that may arise during conversion.

 ## License